alne4294/challenge-week-12/README.md

 ## Challenge 10

 On Aug.
 28, 2013, the day of this data, there were breaking news about conflict in Syria and a cyberattack on the New York Times website.
-These stories (especially the latter) could certainly change the "normal" behavior on Reddit.
+These stories (especially the latter) could certainly change the "normal" commenting behavior on Reddit.

 # Yelp and Weather